Estimate Time7 min

 1. Be proactive about preventive care.
 From immunizations and annual physicals to dental cleanings and cancer screenings, preventive care often comes at low or no cost.
 These services can unearth issues before they become a problem and help you to stay healthy, reducing medical expenses in the long run.
 “Take advantage of all the preventive care that comes with your plan,” advises Benjamin Isgur, Fidelity Investments’ vice president of health care thought leadership.
 “Don’t leave anything on the table.”

 2. Do some homework on your health plan options.
 Researching health plans isn’t a scintillating experience for most people.
 But to make the most of your money, it’s important to understand each plan’s premium, in-network providers, deductibles, prescription coverage, and yearly out-of-pocket maximum.
 Keep in mind that you may need to make some tradeoffs.
 For example, higher premiums can come with lower deductibles while lower premiums can come with higher deductibles.
-Most health care organizations will provide online support tools to help you make the right decision for you.
+Most health care organizations will provide online support tools to help you make the right decision.

 As you review your options, consider your historical health care usage.
 “Obviously, the past is not always a predictor of the future,” says Isgur.
 “But looking at your use of prescription drugs, doctors, and hospitals can provide some breadcrumbs along the path to understand which might be the better health coverage choice for you and your family.”

-Learn how to make the most of your annual benefits enrollment, read Fidelity's Annual Enrollment Guidebook.
+To learn how to make the most of your annual benefits enrollment, read Fidelity's Annual Enrollment Guidebook.

 3. Whenever possible, stay in-network.
 It’s most cost-effective to have health care coverage where your preferred providers are part of that plan’s network.
 If you go outside the network, you’ll likely pay a considerably higher out-of-pocket price.
 Before making appointments with new providers, confirm that they are in-network.
 This is especially important if you have a chronic condition and may be referred to specialists, says Isgur.
 “You might have 5, 10, or even 20 years of going to that doctor,” he says.
 If they’re out-of-network, those costs will quickly add up.